What's the latest on European travel restrictions?

 Vatican City

-- While Italy is open for some, Vatican City remains closed to tourists until at least 15 January.
+- While Italy is open for some, Vatican City remains closed to tourists.

 More information here.